-To Pay or Not to Pay Interns
+To Pay or Not To Pay Interns

-The first step in determining whether or not it is legal to hire unpaid interns is to determine what laws apply.
+By Christine Schuster | Last updated on June 25, 2025The first step in determining whether or not it is legal to hire unpaid interns is to determine what laws apply.
 A combination of federal, state and local laws govern whether or not an employer is required to pay interns.
-According the Camille Olson, an employment attorney at Seyfarth Shaw in Chicago, a common mistake is only checking the federal wage hour laws established in the FLSA.“You actually need to check all three,” Olson says.
-“Over the last five years, some states and local municipalities such as cities have passed laws giving interns certain rights, whether or not they’re employees.”
+According the Camille Olson, an employment attorney at Seyfarth Shaw in Chicago, a common mistake is only checking the federal wage hour laws established in the FLSA.

 Different interpretations exist regarding if an unpaid intern is really unlawfully unpaid employee or someone gaining valuable training and hands-on experience in their field. or academic credit.